magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_unshakeable-peace.md

 ourselves, experience it for ourselves, realize it ourselves.
 Scholars, however, tend to get confused a lot.
-For example, when they sit in meditation, as soon as their minds experience a teeny bit of tranquillity they start to think, ‘Hey, this must be first This is how their minds work.
+For example, when they sit in meditation, as soon as their minds experience a teeny bit of tranquillity they start to think, ‘Hey, this must be first *jhāna.’*
+This is how their minds work.
 And once those thoughts arise the tranquillity they’d experienced is shattered.
-Soon they start to think that it must have been the second they’d attained.
+Soon they start to think that it must have been the second *jhāna* they’d attained.
 Don’t think and speculate about it.
 There aren’t any billboards which announce which level of samādhi we’re experiencing.
 The reality is completely different.
 There aren’t any signs like the road signs that tell you, ‘This way to Wat Nong Pah Pong.’
 That’s not how I read the mind.
 It doesn’t announce.

-Although a number of highly esteemed scholars have written descriptions of the first, second, third, and fourth , what’s written is merely external information.
+Although a number of highly esteemed scholars have written descriptions of the first, second, third, and fourth *jhāna*, what’s written is merely external information.
 If the mind actually enters these states of profound peace, it doesn’t know anything about those written descriptions.
 It knows, but what it knows isn’t the same as the theory we study.
 If the scholars try to clutch their theory and drag it into their meditation, sitting and pondering, ‘Hmm … what could this be?
-Is this first yet?’
+Is this first *jhāna* yet?’
 There!
 The peace is shattered, and they don’t experience anything of real value.
 And why is that?
 Because there is desire, and once there’s craving what happens?
 The mind simultaneously withdraws out of the meditation.
 So it’s necessary for all of us to